ibm-cloud-docs/log-analysis/provision.md

 4. Click the **LogDNA** tile.

 5. Select a service plan.
-By default, the **Free** plan is set.
+By default, the **Lite** plan is set.

-    For more information about the service plans, see [Service plans](/docs/services/.....).
+    For more information about the service plans, see [Service plans](/docs/services/Log-Analysis-with-LogDNA/overview.html#pricing_plans).

 6. Select a resource group.
 By default, the **default** one is set.